Last Updated: July 11, 2024

 Getty Images

 In 1969, Donovan parted ways with producer Mickie Most, who had helped him achieve his commercial success throughout the 1960s.
-This parting led to a downturn in Donovan's commercial fortunes in the 1970s and he was not as active in the industry during this time.
-However, he did continue performing and recording music sporadically throughout the 1970s and 1980s.
+This parting led to a downturn in Donovan's commercial fortunes in the 1970s, and he was not as active in the industry during this time.
+However, he continued performing and recording music sporadically throughout the 1970s and 1980s.

 In 2004, he released a new album called "Beat Café."
 It marked a return to the jazzy sound of his 1960s recordings.
 He embarked on a tour for the album the following year.
-He also became playing festivals throughout the 2000s.
-He played two shows at South by Southwest in Austin, Texas in 2007 as well as a number of festivals throughout the U.K. In 2010, he released a double CD set called "Ritual Groove."
+He also began playing festivals throughout the 2000s.
+He played two shows at South by Southwest in Austin, Texas, in 2007, as well as a number of festivals throughout the U.K. In 2010, Donovan released a double CD set called "Ritual Groove."
 He continued making music throughout the 2010s.
-In 2012, he released "The Sensual Donovan" followed by "Shadows of Blue" in 2013.
+In 2012, he released "The Sensual Donovan," followed by "Shadows of Blue" in 2013.
 He took a pause before releasing "Lunarian" in 2021 and "Gaelia" in 2022.

-Over the course of his career, Donovan has been the recipient of a number of awards and accolades.
-He was awarded an honorary Doctor of Letters by the University of Hertfordshire in November of 2003.
-He was honored as a BMI Icon at the 2009 annual BMI awards in London.
-In April of 2012, he was inducted in the Rock and Roll Hall of Fame.
+Over the course of his career, Donovan has been honored with many awards and accolades.
+He was awarded an honorary Doctor of Letters by the University of Hertfordshire in November 2003.
+He was honored as a BMI Icon at the 2009 annual BMI Awards in London.
+In April 2012, he was inducted into the Rock and Roll Hall of Fame.

 Personal Life

 Donovan had a relationship with American model Enid Karl.
 Together, they had two children – Donovan Leitch in 1967 and Ione Skye in 1970.
 Both of their children worked in the entertainment industry.
-The couple broke up and Donovan married Linda Lawrence.
-Donovan and Lawrence had two children together – Astrella and Oriole.
+After the couple broke up, Donovan married Linda Lawrence.
+Donovan and Linda had two children together – Astrella and Oriole.
 He also adopted Lawrence's son from her relationship with Brian Jones, Julian.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.